run-ai/docs/docs/admin/runai-setup/maintenance/alert-monitoring.md

 3. Save and exit the editor.
 The configuration will be automatically reloaded.

 ## Configuring Alertmanager for Custom Email Alerts
-In each step, copy the contents to a file and apply it to the cluster using `kubectl apply -f`
+In each step, copy the contents of the code snippets to a new file and apply it to the cluster using `kubectl apply -f` command

 1. Add your smtp password as a secret: